aehrc/cxrmate/README.md

 ```
 -->

 CXRMate is a longitudinal, variable CXR report generation encoder-to-decoder model that conditions the report generation process on the report from the previous patient's study if available.
-The CXRMate checkpoint trained on MIMIC-CXR is available on the Hugging Face Hub: https://huggingface.co/aehrc/cxrmate.
+The CXRMate checkpoint trained on MIMIC-CXR is available on the Hugging Face Hub: <!-- https://huggingface.co/aehrc/cxrmate --> *This will be available after double-blind review*.

 <!-- ADD CITATION HERE -->